 - recycled and drinking water storage tanks on Ballan Rd

 Salt Reduction Plant

 Before recycled water goes anywhere near our customers, it must go through a stringent treatment process to ensure it meets the requirements of the Environment Protection Authority and the Department of Health.

 In the early stages of the West Werribee project, our project team determined that the wastewater from the Western Treatment Plant contains too much salt and was therefore not suitable for delivery to customers.
 As a result, the project requires a new salt reduction plant at the Werribee Treatment Plant site.

 City West Water has contracted TEDRA Australia to build the salt reduction plant at the Western Treatment Plant.
-Construction is nearing compleition and commissioning recently started.
+Construction is nearing compleition and commissioning is underway.